 It takes time to recover physically and emotionally from cancer surgery, especially if you've had your womb and ovaries removed.

 When you go home from hospital, take it very easy for the first couple of weeks at least.
-You should spend most of your time resting with your feet up and avoid standing for more than a few minutes at a time.
+You should spend most of your time resting with your feet up.
+Avoid standing for more than a few minutes at a time.

 Before you go home from the hospital, talk to your surgeon about when you can start driving again.